freeCodeCamp/freeCodeCamp/guide/english/go/documentation/index.md

 The documentation within golang.org includes the standard library and the src.

-The good thing about __godoc.org__ is that includes the standard library AND third-party packages.
+The good thing about __godoc.org__ is that it includes the standard library AND third-party packages.